chocolatey-community/chocolatey-packages/automatic/brackets/README.md

 Brackets, is a fully open-source, community-driven project.
 Want to influence its direction?
 Join the developer list and start contributing.

 **Tools shouldn't get in your way**
-Rather than clutter your workspace with floating panels, toolbars and icons, Brackets focuses on providing â€œQuick Editâ€ in-line views that provide context-sensitive access to your content, without taking you away from your code.
+Rather than clutter your workspace with floating panels, toolbars and icons, Brackets focuses on providing Quick Edit in-line views that provide context-sensitive access to your content, without taking you away from your code.

 **Works with your browser**
 The browser is your design view.
 Brackets hooks up directly to the browser, allowing you to design and develop in the same environment that you deploy.